Last updated on April 23rd, 2022

 “I learned that I could love my family without thinking the way most of them do.
 That you can love someone and not be them.
 I had one family member who doesn’t understand this kind of wanderlust (it was kind of typical of most of my family really) who said to me: ‘I don’t understand why you want to go to all those places when you can see and do the exact same stuff at Epcot,” she says.
 “It is really easy to be dismissive, and I had to learn that there are people who want to travel and people who don’t.
 And it’s okay.”

 “Oaxaca was an emotional trip for me, and I knew that it was laying the foundation for the potential for when I would be in this world without my parents.
 I did have a mentor who was in the same city who helped me to find an apartment, but I think I only went out with them twice in the month I was there, so the rest of the 28 days I was on my own,” she says. “ I would walk around, getting food and going to the galleries and it let me know that I could do it, that it was safe for me, and that I could ask anybody for help even when I’m in a country that I don’t understand the language.
 It’s easy to find people that are willing to help you.
 That was BIG.”

-How things have changed since they first started travelling
+2. Solo travel has changed since they first started travelling

 “I think for me it’s become a more level playing field.
 More people are able to travel if they want to because it’s much more affordable now than it was when I was growing up.
 The roller suitcase has replaced the steamer trunk, and you really can find a way to do some kind of travel if you really make it a priority.
 It’s not just for the super-rich anymore,” she says.